 Private attorneys often have additional staff, such as paralegals and associates, who can help with the case.
 By having additional individuals working on a case, an individual has a better chance of having a solid defense.

 When an indiviudal chooses to hire a private attorney, he or she has the power to select the attorney that will represent them in court.
 A public defender is appointed to an individual by the court, so an individual does not have the opportunity to choose who will represent them.
 If the public defender does not satisfy the defendant, then it is usually difficult to have another public defender appointed.

-This article is by Nima Haddadi, a leading Los Angeles DUI and Personal Injury Attorney.
+This article is by Nima Haddadi, a leading dui lawyer in los angeles and Personal Injury Attorney.
 When someone has been injured in an accident, hiring a personal injury lawyer usually isn’t the first thing on their mind.
 For many people, this would seem like one more stress factor to have to deal with.
 Under normal circumstances, in such a situation, a person will be more concerned with seeking immediate medical treatment; subsequently, they will want to focus on their recovery.
 Friends and loved ones are also most likely to be primarily concerned with their welfare and their well-being.